Heat Waves: Commercial performance

 A sleeper hit, "Heat Waves" is the group's most successful single to date.
 It was voted into first place on the Australian Triple J Hottest 100 of 2020, making Glass Animals the first British act to top the countdown since Mumford & Sons won the 2009 poll with "Little Lion Man".
 It then spent seven weeks at the top of the Australian ARIA Singles Chart and was later certified as the number one song for 2021 in Australia.
 It reached No. 1 in March 2021, stayed there until April 2021, and returned to that position in March 2022.
 It is the first song ever to stay in the Australian top 10 for more than a year, staying there for 85 weeks.
 It also reached the top 20 in several territories.

 In the United States, "Heat Waves" peaked at number one on the Billboard Hot 100 chart dated 12 March 2022, completing a record-breaking 59-week climb to the position.
 It dethroned Encanto's "We Don't Talk About Bruno" after five consecutive weeks at number one.
 "Heat Waves" previously reached number 10 on the Hot 100 in its 42nd week on the chart, breaking the record for the longest climb to the top 10, surpassing Carrie Underwood's "Before He Cheats" (2007).
 The song also reached the top five in its 51st week on the chart, breaking the record previously set by Gabby Barrett's "I Hope" (2020).
 The song was in the top 10 up to its 80th week on the chart.
 No other song in the chart's history has reached such longevity.
-This longevity has been attributed to, among other things, a popular fan fiction which shipped Minecraft YouTubers Dream and GeorgeNotFound.
+This longevity has been attributed to, among other things, a popular fan fiction which shipped Dream and GeorgeNotFound, two internet personalities best known for playing Minecraft.

 On the UK Singles Chart the single originally peaked at number 19 in the first half of 2021.
 After its inclusion in the EA Sports video game FIFA 21 and wide usage as backing music in various TikTok videos, the song re-entered at number 18 in September 2021 and continued to climb into the top 5.
 The viral video also helped the song climb back up 31 places to number 14 on the Irish Singles Chart in its 41st week on the chart, before peaking at number 5.
 The track has spent a total of 22 weeks in the top 10 to date, the most among tracks in 2021.
 The song reached number one on the Billboard Global 200 in the issue dated 5 March 2022, and also reached the same peak on the Global Excl.
 US chart.

-Lyric video
+Music videos

-A lyric video heavily based on the vaporwave imagery was released through Glass Animals official YouTube account on 20 July 2020.
+A lyric video heavily based on vaporwave imagery was released through Glass Animals official YouTube account on 30 July 2020.
 The video was produced by designer Notnarcs.
 It gained almost 30 million views during its first year on YouTube.
-As of September 2022, the lyric video on YouTube has amassed over 110 million views.
+As of May 2024, the lyric video on YouTube has amassed over 130 million views.